-Millbrook and lovely little village in South East Cornwall. the inlets of water are from the sea and the River Tamar, which is over to the right here
+Millbrook a lovely little village in South East Cornwall. the inlets of water are from the sea and the River Tamar, which is over to the right here

 A bit of zoom shows part of the River Tamar and in particular the Royal Albert bridge at Saltash in the sunshine, centre photo, which spans the Tamar and carries the railway over the river into Cornwall.
 Built by Brunel in 1859 it is a fine bridge and very recognisable structure in these parts

 Maker Heights is the high point up to the left, the building in the middle is the Fourlanesend school.
 Which is on the road out of Millbrook towards Mount Edgcumbe